-Your cat may be doing their version of begging for a piece of your hot dog, but is it something that will harm them?
+Your cat may be doing their version of begging for a piece of your hot dog.
+But is it something that will harm them?

 Once you have your hot dog assembled they may move in for the kill and see if they can score a piece.
-You might be thinking that a hot dog is all meat, so it might be OK for a cat.
+You may be thinking that a hot dog is all meat.

 The reasons you shouldn’t give a cat a hot dog are similar to the reasons why humans shouldn’t eat hot dogs.
-We’ll go into detail on the different reasons below.
+We’ll go into detail on the different reasons below…

 Even though a cat is a carnivore and hot dogs contain meat, they’re not the best choice of a protein option for them.

 You’ll want to make sure that you don’t spike your cat’s sodium levels.
 You’ll notice that the sodium content of both wet and dry cat foods is not very high, and this is an indicated that they don’t do well with high levels of sodium, just like us.

 That still doesn’t make a hot dog OK for your cat.
 Nitrates are not something cats would be eating if they were left on their own in the wild.